clicon/clixon/doc/startup.md

 * For some scenarios, such a the "running" startup mode, a "temporary" datastore is used (called tmp_db).
 This file may have to be accessed out-of-band in failure scenarios.

 ## Modes

+Clixon by default supports the Netconf `startup` feature.
+But a clixon system nevertheless can be started in four different ways, starting from the `startup` datastore is mainly only an option on reboot of a system.

 When the Clixon backend starts, it can start in one of four modes:
 * `startup`: The configuration is loaded from a persistent `startup` datastore.
 The XML is loaded, parsed, validated and committed into the running database.